 It’s hard to wrap your head around a number like that.
 And it goes to show the law of email still applies…

 The law is simple: Every year, companies send more email.
-Which means every year, it gets harder to stand out in the inbox.
+In 2024, the number of emails sent and received every day is predicted to be 361.6 billion.
+This means every year, it gets harder to stand out in the inbox.
 So what can you do to rise above the rest and win the attention of your subscribers?

 Read on for a recap of the event and answers to attendee questions, including the ones we couldn’t quite get to live!